 Summer barbecue season is here!
-Roasted chicken is great, grilled chicken is just fine, but smoked chicken breast is a whole new level of delicious.
+Roasted chicken is great, grilled chicken is just fine, but Smoked Chicken Breast is a whole new level of deliciousness.
 Boneless chicken breasts are simple to prepare for a week’s worth of meal prep, and cook up quick inside a charcoal smoker.

 A quick and easy recipe for Smoked Chicken Breasts is the perfect thing to make when you’re warming up to your new charcoal smoker.
 It only takes about an hour, and paves the way for you to try longer smoking recipes, like Smoked Tri-Tip or Smoked Turkey!

 Best of all, you can make smoked chicken breast on a Traeger, if you have one, or a regular charcoal smoker like the Weber Smokey Mountain, or the WSM, as its many fans refer to it.
 As long as you know how to light a smoker, this recipe works.

 Get ready for the juiciest Smoked Chicken Breast ever this summer; it’s all right here: BBQ dry rub and all.
 By the end of the season, you’ll be a BBQ pitmaster and the envy of all your neighbors.

 Making Smoked Chicken Breast for a big picnic lunch?
 Click and slide the number next to “servings” on the recipe card below to adjust the ingredients to match how many you’re feeding—the recipe does the math for you, it’s that easy.